luracoin/luracoin-python/README.md

 It's easy and fun.
 We don't need performance yet, we need more contributors.
 I will also create a Go implementation.

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).
+- The Coinbase can be spend after 7 blocks.
+- Only P2PKH.
-- Block time every 5 min instead of 10 min.
+- Block time every 15 min instead of 10 min.
+(WIP)
-- 4MB limit instead of 1MB.
+- The blocksize instead of 1MB, will start at 8MB with an increase of 4% every 8640 blocks (3 months)
 - Supply of 21 billion coins instead of 21 million.
 - No merkle tree